WHO WE FUND

 Ski Trips to Adaptive Sports Lodge: Hospital for Special Surgery

 enCourage Kids funded a skip trip to the Adaptive Sports Lodge at Windham Mountain for the Hospital for Special Surgery’s pediatric patients with significant physical limitations who require adapted equipment.
 The trip ran as a part of the HSS’ Adaptive Sports Academy, a unique program that allows their young patients with cerebral palsy, significant limb length discrepancy and lower limb amputation, among other diagnoses, the opportunity to participate in sports programming.
 The experiences encourage mobility and independence, and pediatric patients return home with increased self-esteem, self-confidence, and motivation to live fuller, more active lives.

 We have funded 33 Equipment and Supplies projects.

 Safe Sleep Initiative Onesie: Elmhurst Hospital

 With the support from enCourage Kids, Elmhurst Hospital Center was able to implement a safe sleep initiative in their Neonatal Intensive Care Unit.
 Each family that enters their NICU is provided with an infant onesie that reminds parents to lay their child on his/her back when being put to sleep.
 We love hearing how hospitals are using their resources to educate and spread awareness to their patients and families.

 Hospital Equipment: Vassar Brothers Medical Center

 enCourage Kids is proud to provide funding to Vassar Brother Medical Center to install much-needed equipment and technology to their Pediatric Unit to help lower the level of anxiety experienced by both their patients and caregivers.
 These include IV poles adorned with fun animals to serve as a distraction and be something the patients even look forward to seeing.
 The rocking chairs are invaluable in providing a comfortable, soothing, close-contact means for caregivers to comfort patients in pain or those feeling anxious.
 The MamaRoo® swings are increasingly important to help the increasing number of patients being seen that are born with opioid addiction.
 Children need almost constant soothing and the staff is not always able to hold them constantly.
 TV’s and Xbox’s provide a distraction for their patients and a way for them to interact with their parents, siblings, or other caregivers.

-In 2018, we served over 1.1 million kids throughout the United States.
+In 2019, we served nearly one million kids throughout the United States.